estherphang/kitt-it-up/README.md

+# Project Title

+Kitt It Up is a productivity application inspired by the renowned Pomodoro technique.
+This intuitive tool serves as your personal assistant, designed to keep you on track and motivated to accomplish your tasks efficiently.

+## Demo

+Refer to this page for the deployment: https://estney.github.io/kitt-it-up/.

+## Feedback

+If you have any feedback, please reach out to us at hello.estherp@gmail.com.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.